 The simple truth is that traditional times are fading as we enter a digital world.

-Conglomerates are nothing new.
-In fact, industrial conglomerates played a massive role in the development of the United States economy.
+Conglomerates, or large companies with many subsidiaries, are nothing new.
+In fact, large industrial conglomerates played a massive role in the development of the United States economy.
 Today, as technology reshapes the world, digital conglomerates are taking the lead.

 Digital conglomerates are technology companies like Amazon and Alphabet.
-Like any other conglomerate, digital conglomerates generally start small.
+Like any other company, these companies generally start small.
 As the companies grow, profits from operations are reinvested in order to achieve higher and higher levels of growth.

-Best Digital Conglomerate Stocks to Buy Right Now
+5 Best Digital Conglomerate Stocks to Buy in 2021

-As with any other type of stock, digital conglomerates are not created equal.
+As with any other type of stock, digital conglomerates aren’t created equal.
 Some will represent far better investment opportunities than others.
-Nonetheless, if you’re looking for the best digital conglomerate stocks to buy in 2020, the five stocks below are attractive offerings to start with.
+Nonetheless, if you’re looking for the best stocks to buy in this category in 2021, the five stocks below are attractive offerings to start with.

 1. Amazon.com (NASDAQ: AMZN)

-According to Statista, Amazon.com is the fourth largest company in the world, currently trading with a market capitalization of around $1.67 trillion.
-There’s a strong chance you’ve heard the name before; Amazon.com is an e-commerce giant.
-Moreover, the tech stock ranks as one of the top five stocks traded on the Robinhood platform.
+According to Statista, Amazon.com is the fourth largest company in the world, currently trading with a market capitalization of around $1.75 trillion.
+There’s a strong chance you’ve heard the name before; the company is an e-commerce giant.

-Considering the company’s dominance, there’s no arguing the fact that Amazon.com brings an incredible opportunity to the table in the e-commerce space.
+Considering the company’s dominance, there’s no arguing the fact that the online retail giant brings an incredible opportunity to the table in the e-commerce space.
 However, the company is far from a one-trick pony.
-As a digital conglomerate, Amazon.om has its fingers in various parts of the technology industry.
+As a digital conglomerate, Amazon.com has its fingers in various parts of the technology industry.

-Some of the most compelling offerings outside of the e-commerce space that Amazon.com has created include:
+Some of the most compelling offerings outside of the e-commerce space that company has created include:

 - Artificial Intelligence.
 Amazon’s artificial intelligence — Alexa — is a massive success.
 In fact, it is at the center of many smart homes of today and has driven billions of dollars in sales for the company.

-- Amazon Web Services.
-Amazon Web Services, or AWS, quickly climbed the ladder to become the leading provider of cloud computing technologies and data centers in the United States, representing yet another source of billions of dollars in revenue for the company.
+- Amazon Web Services (AWS).
+AWS quickly climbed the ladder to become the leading provider of cloud computing technologies and data centers in the United States, representing yet another source of billions of dollars in revenue for the company.

 - Audible.
 Amazon is the owner of Audible, the service that brings books to life by offering an audio version of seemingly every title in the traditional library and beyond.

 - Financial Services.
-Amazon.com also offers online payment services through its subsidiary Amazon Pay.
-The company also provides small-business lines of credit and other financial services.
+The company also offers online payment services through its subsidiary Amazon Pay.
+It also provides small-business lines of credit and other financial services.

-The subsidiaries mentioned above are just three in a list of 40 that are owned and controlled by Amazon.com.
-Other big names include Ring, Zappos.com, Blink, Amazon Studios, and Amazon Game Studios.
+The subsidiaries mentioned above are just three in a list of 40 that are owned and controlled by Amazon.
+Other big names include Ring, Zappos.com, Blink, Whole Foods Market, and ComiXology.

-Throughout the first three quarters of 2020, Amazon.com has seen incredible growth, even as the COVID-19 pandemic caused serious pain across various sectors of the stock market.
+The company has experienced incredible growth since the start of the COVID-19 pandemic, a crisis that caused serious pain across various sectors of the stock market.
 As the leading e-commerce provider, Amazon.com has had a competitive advantage.

 With consumers being told to stay home, online shopping has seen incredible growth.
-As the coronavirus pandemic resurgence continues, this competitive advantage is likely to stick around.
-Moreover, the pandemic has led to spikes in demand for cloud computing, home entertainment, and other products that Amazon.com has its fingers in.
+Many argue that even when COVID-19 is completely behind us, this competitive advantage is likely to stick around.
+Moreover, the health crisis has led to spikes in demand for cloud computing, home entertainment, and other products the tech giant has its fingers in.

-Some analysts suggest that this year’s quarantines and stay-at-home orders have introduced consumers to lines of products that they would never have tried if the COVID-19 pandemic had never taken place.
-As a result, even when the pandemic is behind us, many Wall Street participants expect that Amazon.com will continue to see compelling growth.
+Some analysts suggest that last year’s quarantines and stay-at-home orders have introduced consumers to lines of products that they would never have tried if the COVID-19 pandemic had never taken place.
+As a result, even when the pandemic is behind us, many Wall Street participants expect Amazon will continue to see compelling growth.

 All in all, the stock is one for the watchlist.